Best Dog Food Ingredient Scanner App (2026): What to Evaluate

 Can a scanner app replace a veterinarian?

-No. Scanner output is informational and should support, not replace, veterinary guidance.
+No. Scanner output is helpful context, but it should not replace veterinary guidance.

 Should I choose an app with reaction tracking?